-RWS Modern Slavery Statement 2016/17
+RWS Modern Slavery and Human Trafficking Statement 2019/20

-Business and Organizational Structure
+Business and organizational structure

-Policies and Supply Chain
+Policies and supply chain

-RWS adopts a zero-tolerance approach to Modern Slavery within the Group and its supply chain.
-The Group already has a robust control environment in place, holds ISO 9001 certification and has a number of policies and procedures designed to ensure that its activities, and those of its suppliers, are conducted ethically and in accordance with all applicable laws.
+RWS adopts a zero-tolerance approach to modern slavery and human trafficking within RWS and its supply chain.
+RWS already has a robust control environment in place, holds ISO 9001 certification and has a number of policies and procedures designed to ensure that its activities, and those of its suppliers, are conducted ethically and in accordance with all applicable laws.
 These include policies and procedures relating to bribery and corruption, money laundering, share dealing, procurement and whistleblowing.
-The Group intends to enhance and strengthen these policies and procedures and implement and enforce effective systems and controls across its businesses to ensure compliance, with the aim of ensuring that those businesses and their supply chains are free from modern slavery and human trafficking.
+RWS intends to enhance and strengthen these policies and procedures and implement and enforce effective systems and controls across its businesses to ensure compliance, with the aim of ensuring that those businesses and their supply chains are free from modern slavery and human trafficking.

 This statement has been approved for release by the Board of Directors.

 Group CFO, RWS